 - The putting green of the hole you are playing.

 That’s it.
 So, that perfectly manicured fairway?
 General area.
 That thick, unforgiving U.S. Open-style rough?
 Also the general area.
 Even that collection of trees and bushes off to the side of the fairway is part of the general area, so long as it hasn't been specifically marked as a penalty area.
-The key an undeniable takeaway is this: pretty much anywhere you hit your ball from tee to green is going to be classified as the general area.
+The key takeaway is this: pretty much anywhere you hit your ball from tee to green is classified as the general area.

 Common Scenarios: Your Rights in the General Area

 The rules governing the general area are mostly designed to ensure every golfer plays the course as they find it.
 However, the Rules of Golf also account for fairness, granting you certain rights when it comes to your lie, stance, and swing.
 For the most part, play the course how it's designed.
-But, if a course features objects or conditions that aren't ment to be a challenge when you're playing, golfers should should still be able ot have a fare show a tthe ball
+But, if a course features objects or conditions that aren't meant to be a challenge, golfers should still be able to have a fair shot at the ball.

 Your Lie: What You Can (and Absolutely Cannot) Do